Construction of Assembly Hall (Champaign): Planning

 Plans to build a new student center began before 1958.
 The student enrollment at the University of Illinois was growing tremendously through the years and the school's Building Committee wanted to plan for future growth.
 The student enrollment was 18,813 in 1958-58 and was predicted to reach 24,500 by 1965 and 34,000 by 1970.
 The university's Building Committee was quoted by The News-Gazette, saying, "The University of Illinois has not added a foot of space for organized student activities and recreation since the Illini Union Building was constructed in 1940-41.
 The enrollment at that time was slightly over 12,000 and the Union, fine though it is, is inadequate now and for expected enrollments in the future."

 The main concern at the time was how to pay for the building's $8.7 million price tag.
 The university administration decided to fund the project through a student fee of $20 a semester and issue bonds.

 The plans for Assembly Hall called for a very large structure with no interior supports.
 The project was overseen by Ray C. Dickerson, president of Felmley-Dickerson Co. who hired architects Harrison & Abramovitz and structural engineering firm Ammann & Whitney, of New York City.
+Max Abramovitz was helped by his University of Illinois teacher Louise Woodroofe, with design, who recommended circus-inspired features such as wide entry door at the base and ceiling installation for rigging a trapeze.
 Edward G. Maliskas (U of I Engineering, 1950) was Felmley-Dickerson's on-site construction superintendent.
 The building would hold 16,000 permanent seats with an additional 2,000 seats if necessary.